Giwa-ibrahim/Transmission-line-loss-classifier-and-optimization/README.md

 # Transmission-line-loss-classifier-and-optimization
-This project classifies transmission loss line and then calculate the revenue optimized.
+Developed a model that classifies transmission loss lines and then uses PSO to calculate the revenue optimized.

 Objective achieved: